edinburgh-napier/SET09102/notes/unit2_processes/conflict_resolution_tips.md

 1. Commit and Push Frequently:

     > Regularly commit your changes and push them to the remote repository.
 This reduces the
-    > chances of large, divergent code bases and minimizes the risk of conflicts when merging later.
+    > chances of large, divergent code bases and minimises the risk of conflicts when merging later.

 2. Pull/Fetch Changes Regularly: